minimaxir/aitextgen/UPCOMING.md

     * Use dimensionality to calculate a similarity score from generated texts to real texts; scores below a threshold may be considered incoherent and can be discarded.
 * Dedupe existing texts when generating using token id matching.
     * Allow users to load data outside of finetuning, which will be necessary for blending training.
-* Use ANSI escape sequences to color text output in terminal.
-Bold for prefix.
-Only output if printing to console, do not do if saving as a list.
-* Pass tqdm progress bar instance to multigenerate
 * Async generation, for batch generation
 * Tensorboard support as a parameter
 * Allow cycling context tokens when generating